Sign In Forgot Password

 TBH is governed by a Board of Directors, elected each spring by the membership.
 The dedicated volunteers of the Board manage the affairs of the congregation, set policy and work with clergy and staff on fulfilling TBH’s mission of being a Jewish center for Olympia and beyond.
 Board meetings, which are open to TBH members, are held once a month.

-2022-2023 TBH Board
+2023-2024 TBH Board

-Leslie Goldstein, Co-President
+Leslie Goldstein, President

 David Hanig, Vice President